 Cosmo Kramer: I gotta go to work.
 We'll talk about this later.

 Jerry: [Leaning out the door] Well, call if you're gonna be late.

-Frank Costanza: You have the rooster, the hen, and the chicken.
-The rooster goes with the chicken...
-So who's having sex with the hen?
+Frank Costanza: Let me understand, you got the hen, the chicken and the rooster.
+The rooster goes with the chicken.
+So, who's having sex with the hen?